Subdomain Brute Forcing Leads to Admin Access in the Navy

 Brute Forcing #

-I started to brute force subdomains with ffuf because I figured that there’d be more subdomains within the DevOps domain since DevOps usually contains various development, testing, and deployment tools.
+I started to brute force subdomains with ffuf because I figured that there’d be more subdomains within the DevOps domain since DevOps usually contains various development, testing, and deployment subdomains.

-I began subdomain brute forcing using Assetnote’s best-dns.txt wordlist, which I often use for brute forcing subdomains.
+I brute forced using Assetnote’s best-dns.txt wordlist, which I often use for brute forcing subdomains.
 I ran the command below in my TMUX session:

 ffuf -u https://FUZZ.devops.nswccd.navy.mil -w /opt/wordlists/assetnote/best-dns-wordlist.txt

-I used a tool that I wrote for concatenating the subdomains found from ffuf with the domain provided:
+I used a tool that I wrote for concatenating the subdomains from ffuf with the main subdomain provided:

 ./domain-retriever.py -d devops.nswccd.navy.mil -f ffuf-output.txt